mnqoliveira/future-sugar/README.md

 Source code for the analysis of the abstract submitted to BBEST.
 Abstract in folder 'paper'.

-Abstract citation here:
+* Abstract citation:
 OLIVEIRA, M. P. G. de; BOCCA, F. F. ; RODRIGUES, L. H. A. .
 Classification trees for delving into sugarcane production in Brazil under climate change.
 In: BBEST 2017 - Brazilian Bioenergy Science and Technology Conference, 2017, Campos do Jordão, SP.
 Proceedings of the Brazilian Bioenergy Science and Technology Conference 2017 (BBest2017), 2017. p.
 59-60.

-Poster here:
+* Poster here:
 Oliveira, Monique; Rodrigues, Luiz Henrique; Bocca, Felipe Ferreira (2017): Classification trees for delving into sugarcane production in Brazil under climate change. figshare.
 Poster. https://doi.org/10.6084/m9.figshare.14695527.v2

 Parts of this work received contributions from @waroce and from @boccaff.